Welcome to today's edition of the Rush 24-7 podcast.

 Let's give this guy four more years.

-It's already the downslope has been long enough, even if they do want to say that it included some of Bush.
+It's already, the downslope has been long enough, even if they do want to say that it included some of Bush.

-That's the downslope's been ten years.
+I said the downslope's been 10 years.

 They don't want four more years for it to bottom out and then pick up.

-They're gonna want this to change immediately.
+They're going to want this to change immediately.

 They're saying and doing the right things in relationship to this.

-Now get this, though.
+Now, get this, though.

 I might have been.